Features of planting larch and fir tree in the garden

 Larch delicately scaly

-Fir and its species
+Fir tree and its species

 fir tree